18. October 2017

 Now two huge base sections have been manufactured at the Zeman production facility in Poland (Zeman HDF) for the new Feuerstein Arena in Wernigerode.

-The parts are 10.5 metres long and 4.2 metres wide and had to be delivered to Germany by special transport.
+The parts are 10.5 m long and 4.2 m wide and had to be delivered to Germany using special transportation.

 These were assembled from bent 50mm sheet metal.
-A particular challenge was to bend and position the thick sheets so precisely that the final geometry matched the planning exactly.
+One particular challenge was to bend and position the thick metal sheets so precisely that the final geometry matched the planning exactly.

-The parts, each weighing 41 tonnes, have now been installed and provide a good basis for further work.
+The parts, each weighing 41 tons, have now been installed and provide a good basis for further work.